dmwm/PHEDEX/Documentation/README/README-Transfer.txt

 with commas, as shown above.

 A good use of "-command" in initial testing is to say "-command echo" or "-command true".
-The former will simply print out the file names instead of copying, the second does zero-cost non-transfer, allowing you to short-circuit transfers completely out and test the rest of your setup.
-(You will then need to reset all file states back to zero or one in the database!)
+The former will simply print out the arguments instead of copying, the second does zero-cost non-transfer, allowing you to short-circuit transfers completely out and test the rest of your setup.

-You can select a different backend with the -backend option.
+You can select a different download backend with the -backend option.
-Available backends are "Globus", "SRM" and "DCCP".
-SRM is the most efficient transfer method -- provided it's properly configured at your site!
+Available backends are "Globus", "SRM" and "DCCP"; FTS is currently supported by using "SRM" backend with "ftscp" as the copy command, a proper "FTS" backend will come soon.
+CMS requires you use SRM-based file transfers.

 You can also develop your own backend to the download agent.
 See Toolkit/Common/UtilsDownload{Globus,SRM,DCCP}.pm for examples.

-You can get a rough idea of what various things can be achieved with the different site-specific scripts by looking around in the different Custom/<Site> and Testbed/Standalone directories.
+You can get a rough idea of what various things can be achieved with the different site-specific scripts by looking around in the different SITECONF directories.

 *** Targeted downloads

-You can use the -ignore and -accept options to specify which nodes downloads are ignored and accepted from.
-By default nothing is ignored and everything is accepted.
-The options are independent such that -ignore list is always processed first, and then if and only if the node passes the -accept list, the download is processed.
-Both options accept comma-separated list of node names; wildcards are not recognised.
+You can use the -ignore and -accept options to specify which nodes the agent interacts with.
+By default no nodes are ignored and all are accepted.
+The -ignore list is processed first, and then if and only if the node passes the -accept list, the download is processed.
+Both options accept comma-separated list of node names; SQL wildcards are supported ("%" for any string, "_" for any character).

-Normally you would have a special "upload" agent for transfers from your MSS node to the disk buffer (or pseudo-buffer) node, so you would say "-ignore ${PHEDEX_NODE}_MSS" on your buffer downloader.
+A site with tape storage will normally have a special "upload" agent for transfers from the MSS node to the Buffer node, and would use "-ignore ${PHEDEX_NODE}_MSS" with the Buffer download agent as shown in the example above.
+A disk-only storage node does not need to use such an option.

 *** Bypassing downloads

-You can use the -bypass <script> to bypass the copy of a file.
-This is useful when the file to be transferred is already available at the site but not yet known to PhEDEx.
-With this option the actual copy of the file is skipped but the file is published into the catalogue and the corresponding replica entry is created in TMDB.
+You can use the "-bypass <script>" option to bypass a file copy.
+This is useful when the file to be transferred is already available at the site but is not yet known to PhEDEx.

+The agent invokes the bypass script immediately before the download.
-Immediately after FileDownloadDest has been invoked, the agent runs the script specified with the -bypass option with from-pfn and to-pfn as arguments.
-If the script prints anything, the agent considers the file downloaded and uses the output as the new to-pfn (local destination).
+The script gets the source and destination PFNs as arguments.
+If the script prints out something, the agent considers the file downloaded and uses the printed-out value as the new destination PFN.
+Normally the script would print out either the source PFN or nothing.
+The post-transfer validation will use the replaced destination PFN.
-Normally one would print either from-pfn or nothing, but any local PFN can be returned.
-Note that the bypass script output overrides the default file destination from FileDownloadDest and that the post-transfer validation will still run.

 **********************************************************************
 ** Optimising transfer performance

-FileDownload should be able to reliably transfer files at your raw network link and disk bandwidth.
-If it doesn't, optimisation is required.
-Here are some hints to optimise the performance.
+FileDownload is capable of transferring files in excess of your network and disk bandwidth limits.
+If your hardware is underused, you may need to optimise the settings.
+This section includes some hints to optimise performance.

 1) Make sure you are running the latest version of the agent.
 From time to time we fix bugs and performance issues.

+2) Check the transfer quality.
+Follow the "Transfer Quality Plots" link on the monitor web page (http://cern.ch/cms-project-phedex, follow link to "Status").
+Performance tuning makes sense only if your site is experiencing negligible number of transfer failures.

-2) Look at the right numbers.
-Your perceived transfer rate is listed on the "Transfer rate" monitor page at http://cern.ch/cms-project-phedex (follow link to "Agent State").
-If your agent has been up for at least an hour, look under "aggregate rate".
-That's how much data your agent ransferred in the time.
-Momentary transfer rates and numbers shown by network monitoring tools are intersting, but much less important.
+3) Look at the right numbers.
+The transfer rate seen by PhEDEx is listed under "Aggregate Rate" on the "Transfer Rate" page in the monitor.
+If your agent has been up for at least an hour, the numbers should be reliable.
+There is also a "Transfer Rate Plots" link where you can see historical performance.

-The other rates on the monitoring web page indicate how good a PhEDEx- citizen your agent is, showing times from when the file was marked available to when your agent completed the transfer.
-Monitor these values to see what you are really getting out.
-At the top of the page you see the data rate out from CERN, it usually correlates well with our transfers.
-Look at similar numbers from your network monitoring.

-3) Make sure your transfers aren't failing too often.
-The "Other" column in "Transfer state" monitor page is usually files whose transfer has gone wrong.
-If you are faced with unreliable networks, please contact the developers at cms-phedex-developers@cern.ch to get in touch with those who are working in this area.

-4) Make sure there's no undue delays with your transfer commands.
-We've seen all kinds of misconfigurations.
-A globus-url-copy made by hand on a file that's staged in should being immediately -- no delays of several seconds etc.  You can measure raw globus-url-copy bandwidth to your site with Testbed/Bandwidth/GUCTest; it allows you to transfer to /dev/null or file system, make sure to test both separately to understand possible discrepancies.
-It may happen for instance that you can write very fast to /dev/null, but disk writes are slower; in this case investigate the disk mount options on the gridftp servers.
-The bottom line is that this test program should be able to fill your network pipe with ease; there's no point in addressing performance problems in PhEDEx until this test produces maximum possible transfer rate for you.
+If the rate monitoring shows errors, your first priority should be to reduce errors.
+If the rate monitoring page shows expired transfers to or from your site, your site is unable to complete its transfers in a reasonable time.
+Possible causes are overload or transfers simply taking too long.
+Either way, many errors or expired transfers and long transfer backlog will lead PhEDEx to shun or even isolate your site.
+The agent will throttle itself down if it sees a significant number of errors, and this may further reduce transfer rates to and from your site.

+If your network is inherently unreliable, please contact the project at hn-cms-phedex@cern.ch for advice.

+4) PhEDEx is not a network monitor.
+Momentary transfer rates and numbers shown by network monitoring tools are interesting, but much less important.
+What matters is transfers successfully completed.

+5) If your agents have ran for a while, check the daily reports.
+They give an account of how good a PhEDEx citizen your agents are.
+In particular, you'll see average hourly rates, the average size of the pending queue and how long PhEDEx estimates your transfers will take to complete.

+6) Make sure there are no undue delays with your transfer commands.
+Executing srmcp manually on a file that PhEDEx claims is staged should copy the file immediately and at reasonably good rate.
+The bottom line is it should easy to fill your network bandwidth for days on end with a handful of concurrent srmcp or globus-url-copy commands, with no performance drops.
+If that's not the case, you need to tune your storage systems better.
+The number of parallel GridFTP streams and TCP buffer sizes are set in the SRM storage servers, not on the client side; changing the parameters for srmcp doesn't affect SRM transfers.
+Make sure the servers are properly configured, including the choice of appropriate file system and tuning parameters.

-5) Make sure you are batching transfers.
-This should alwawys work with SRM interface, and should provide substantial performance improvement.
+7) Make sure you are batching transfers.
+This is the default with the SRM backend.
-It will work with Globus backend only if you don't modify the file name part in the transfer and you are using Globus toolkit 3.x or newer (we don't know of anybody who does!).
 Use "-batch-files" and "-batch-size" options to select suitable batch limits, the former sets the maximum number of files in one transfer, the latter the maximum number of bytes.
-Batch is closed when either limit is exceeded.
+A batch is closed when either limit is exceeded.

-6) Make sure you are marking enough data "wanted".
-We recommend 150GB sliding window: use "-wanted 150G" option.
-If your agent regularly underruns data, you are probably transferring as much as the remote tape system is able to deliver.
-In that case you may need to increase your sliding wanted window, but please do not increase the window beyond 200 GB without consultation on the cms-phedex-developers@cern.ch list.
-You can see if your agent is running out of data by monitoring the "Transferable" column in the "Transfer state" web page.
-If that drops to naught, your agent has run out of data to transfer.

-7) Make sure you are using good options to globus-url-copy.
-Try something like shown in the example above.
-Do not use excessive number of parallel streams, get your network configured correctly instead.
-You should not need more than 20 parallel streams -- and that's number of jobs times the number of streams in each job!
-2 MB TCP bufers are likely to be a good starting point.

-8) If batching isn't enough or doesn't work for you, make sure you are transferring enough data in parallel.
-We recommend 20 parallel streams with 2 MB buffers each, for instance 5 parallel workers with 4 parallel streams each.
-Parallel jobs helps avoid connection overheads and to parallelise catalogue operations.
-Note however that parallel streaming writes to the same file system have been reported to cause serious file system fragmentation on certain Linux file systems (ext3, xfs should fare better).

-9) Monitor for serialisation with "watch ps xwwf", it shows your process tree in real time.
-You should be seeing substantial amounts of time spent in "globus-url-copy" or "srmcp"; if not, something else is serialiasing transfers, and you'll see which command it is.
+8) Monitor your agents using "watch ps xwwf".
+You should see substantial amount of time spent in "srmcp".
+If that is not the case, something else may be forcing your transfers going serial, and you should see which command that is.

-10) All catalogue operations are performed in parallel since PhEDEx V2.1.
-There should not be any bottlenecks here, but note that your catalogue may get hit very hard, especially if you are exporting data.